-The focus of this class is around creating a fashion collection from start to finish.
+This class will focus on creating a fashion collection from start to finish.
 In this class students will use multiple art mediums such collaging, color theory, textile making, repeat pattern and fashion rendering to create a fashion collection.
 Students will create a mood board, color plates, fabric designs, fashion renderings and a final portfolio.
+Students will leave class knowing how to read a pattern, make a flat pattern and create a garment using hand sewing and machine sewing skills.

-Prerequisites: 3D Design or Drawing Meets Interdisciplinary credit and Art credit
+Prerequisites: Studio Art: 3D Design OR Studio Art: Drawing.

+Meets Design Thinking credit and art credit.